-66. The Chair of the FAC reported that, at the 61st meeting, the Head of Finance and Administration had reported on document FA-377/24 containing the results of research conducted by the Secretariat on the publication of documents of an administrative and financial nature by other international organizations based in London.
-He noted that, on that occasion, members of the FAC had decided to submit for the consideration of the
+66. The Chair of the FAC reported that, at the 61st meeting, the Head of Finance and Administration had reported on document FA-377/24 containing the results of research conducted by the Secretariat on the publication of documents of an administrative and

-Council two of the three options originally presented by the Secretariat.
-Document FA-377/24 Rev. 1 was therefore circulated, with the two recommended options being:

 - (a) To grant the administrative and financial documents identical treatment, exempt from secrecy or password requirements, as all other files prepared by the Organization. - (b) To make any Finance and Administration-related documents available to Member countries through sign-in registration on the ICO website ("login") by changing the website to create the login mechanism but without restricting the reading of working documents by means of authentication.
-Also, documents sent by electronic message to the designated Member Countries would not be password protected.

-67. The delegate of the European Union expressed his preference for option (b) as it would make it possible to protect some sensitive documents and information but, at the same time, render access to said material by Members more practical.

-68. The delegates of Switzerland, Colombia, Brazil, Côte d'Ivoire, United Kingdom, Honduras, El Salvador, Indonesia, Mexico, and the Philippines echoed the intervention of the delegate of the European Union, endorsing option (b).

-69. The delegate of Japan noted that, as the ICO was an intergovernmental organization maintained by contributions paid by countries, it was important to guarantee its accountability to the public by securing transparency.
-On the other hand, for those documents that could lead to the identification of individuals, some level of protection was still desirable.

-70. The Council approved option (b) contained in document FA-377/24 Rev. 1 on the creation of a login mechanism on the Organization's website to allow only Member countries to access ICO restricted documents.
+Also, documents sent by electronic message to the designated Member Countries would not be password protected. - 67.
+The delegate of the European Union expressed his preference for option (b) as it would make it possible to protect some sensitive documents and information but, at the same time, render access to said material by Members more practical. - 68.
+The delegates of Switzerland, Colombia, Brazil, Côte d'Ivoire, United Kingdom, Honduras, El Salvador, Indonesia, Mexico, and the Philippines echoed the intervention of the delegate of the European Union, endorsing option (b). - 69.
+The delegate of Japan noted that, as the ICO was an intergovernmental organization maintained by contributions paid by countries, it was important to guarantee its accountability to the public by securing transparency.
+On the other hand, for those documents that could lead to the identification of individuals, some level of protection was still desirable. - 70.
+The Council approved option (b) contained in document FA-377/24 Rev. 1 on the creation of a login mechanism on the Organization's website to allow only Member countries to access ICO restricted documents.